Minister president focuses on ongoing struggle for greater autonomy in Flanders Day speech

 Budgetary discipline

 Finally, he discussed budgetary discipline.
-According to him, the federal government is working on a discipline modelled on the Flemish system.
-He stated that Flemish finances are the strongest in the country “and can easily stand the comparison with other European countries”.
-“Budgetary discipline is not an end in itself, but an anchor in turbulent times.
-This is how we steer the Flemish ship safely through the storm,” he declared.
+According to him, the federal government is working on a discipline modelled on the Flemish system, and Flemish finances are the strongest in the country “and can easily stand the comparison with other European countries”.

 “Budgetary discipline is not an end in itself, but an anchor in turbulent times"

 However, earlier this week, the Social and Economic Council of Flanders did not bring good news about the budget.
-The deficit is expected to rise to 753 million euros in 2027, and the debt is expected to rise to 1.65 billion euros by 2029.
+The deficit is expected to rise to 753 million euros in 2027, and debt is expected to rise to 1.65 billion euros by 2029.

-#FlandersNewsService | Speech of Flemish minister-president Matthias Diependaele for the Day of the Flemish Community © BELGA PHOTO KURT DESPLENTER
+#FlandersNewsService | Flemish minister-president Matthias Diependaele addressed the audience for the Day of the Flemish Community © BELGA PHOTO KURT DESPLENTER

 Related news